 - Use the drop-down lists to indicate the faculty/college/school and department proposing the course deletion.
 Indicate the program where there is no department (e.g., Canadian Studies, Environmental Design).
 The Université de Saint-Boniface is considered a faculty. - Indicate the subject code (e.g., ECON, CHEM, NURS, etc.) and course number. - Provide the current long title (maximum 90 characters; e.g., History of Opera I: From Monteverdi to Mozart. - Indicate the revised long title (maximum 90 characters), if the long title is to be modified. - Indicate the current credit hours. - Revised grading mode Use the drop-down list to indicate if the grading mode for the course will be changed from a standard letter grade to pass/fail or vice versa.
-The course description must indicate where the grading mode is "pass fail". - Changes Take Effect Use the drop-down list to select the next ensuing Fall Term and Year (normally) or to request a different term.
-Exceptions may apply for courses to take effect in the next ensuing Summer Term.
-Requests for exceptions may be noted manually on the form or in the first line of the next form field.
+The course description must indicate where the grading mode is "pass fail". - Changes Take Effect Use the drop-down list to select the next ensuing Fall Term (normally) or to request a different term.
+Exceptions may apply for courses to take effect in the Summer Term.
+Requests for a different term may be indicated in the next form field, in Section B of the form.